nandarosma/TF-IDF-and-Cosine-Similarity/README.md

 -Overview

-This project is a Laptop Recommendation System implemented as a Telegram chatbot using Natural Language Processing techniques.
+This project is a **Laptop Recommendation System** implemented as a Telegram chatbot using Natural Language Processing (NLP) techniques.

 It leverages:

-TF-IDF → to represent user queries and laptop specifications Cosine Similarity → to find the most relevant laptop
+- **TF-IDF (Term Frequency–Inverse Document Frequency)** to represent user queries and laptop specifications
+- **Cosine Similarity** to identify the most relevant laptop based on user input

-The system achieves 80% accuracy in answering user queries.
+The system achieves an accuracy of approximately **80%** in answering user queries.

 -Key Features
 1. Telegram-based chatbot interface